 - Check the area to ensure that the full tick has been removed completely.
-(If a tick is firmly latched on, sometimes the head can remain in the skin.)
+If a tick is firmly latched on, the head may remain in the skin.

-- Dispose of the tick by flushing it down the toilet, dousing it in rubbing alcohol or trapping it in a piece of tape before placing it in the trash.
-Ticks are very hardy and could reattach to someone if not disposed of properly!
-They cannot be disposed of with regular “conventional bug” methods (i.e. in a tissue in your trash can).
+- Dispose of the tick by flushing it down the toilet, dousing it in rubbing alcohol, or trapping it in a piece of tape before placing it in the trash.
+Ticks are very hardy and can reattach if not disposed of properly!
+They cannot be disposed of with regular “conventional bug” methods (i.e., in a tissue in your trash can).

 - Give your dog a treat!